 Instructors are responsible for preparing a lesson with hands-on activities for K-8 students.
 The proposed lesson plan, if accepted, will be refined to make sure it fits appropriate education standards for the designated grade level and is engaging for young learners.

-Instructor applications require the submission of the first draft of the lesson plan.
+The instructor application requires the submission of an initial draft of the lesson plan.

 Creating your lesson plan: